-This syndrome, one of the more common congenital defects of calves, is characterized by rigid fixation of the limbs in abnormal postures; it often produces dystocia, Affected animals may have other anomalies, including hydrocephalus, palatoschisis, and spinal dysraphism.
+This syndrome, one of the more common congenital defects of calves, is characterized by rigid fixation of the limbs in abnormal postures; it often produces dystocia.
+The muscle weakness and imbalance of muscle power around the joints elicits a physiological compensatory collagenic response, which replaces atrophied muscle fibers with connective tissue and thickens the joint capsule sufficiently to result in prenatal fixation of limbs segments at the joint.
+Affected animals may have other anomalies, including hydrocephalus, palatoschisis, and spinal dysraphism.
 The condition may be lethal, but some mildly affected animals recover completely.
 The muscle lesions may be primary in some types of the disease, but the neural lesions generally are primary, and the muscular alterations represent denervation atrophy.
-Congenital articular rigidity is seen in cattle, sheep, horses, and pigs, Numerous etiologic factors have been recognized.
-In cattle, these include viral (Akabane virus [p 501], bluetongue virus [p 590]) and plant (Lupinus sp [p 2420]) teratogens, and a heritable recessive trait in Charolais (see ARTHROGRYPOSIS, p 849).
-In sheep, plant (locoweed) and viral (Akabane, Wesselsbron [p 624] teratogens, Rift Valley fever [p 617]), parbendazole exposure, and inherited autosomal recessive primary myopathies of Merino and Welsh Mountain lambs may cause congenital articular rigidity.
+Congenital articular rigidity is seen in cattle, sheep, horses, and pigs.
+Numerous etiologic factors have been recognized.
+In cattle, these include viral (Akabane virus [p 535], bluetongue virus [p 758]) and plant (Lupinus sp [p 2563]) teratogens, and a heritable recessive trait in Charolais (see ARTHROGRYPOSIS, p 848).
+In sheep, plant (locoweed) and viral (Akabane, Wesselsbron [p 836] teratogens, Rift Valley fever [p 820]), parbendazole exposure, and inherited autosomal recessive primary myopathies of Merino and Welsh Mountain lambs may cause congenital articular rigidity.
 In pigs, the condition may be inherited as an autosomal recessive, or result from deficiency of vitamin A or manganese or from exposure of pregnant sows to plant toxins (eg, tobacco, thornapple, hemlock, and black cherry).